abranhe/reactjs-context/readme.md

 ## New features?

 I will try to implement `newReducer()` or `newAction()` that instead of creating that ouside of the package, just add a new action and the action lives on a global object inside of the package.
 It will also have default actions: like `reset()`.
+Please don't laugh, this is just me writing down ideas to come back later.

 Idea example: